mako-framework/docs/08_learn_more/00_html_helper.md

 ```
 $html = new HTML;

-// You can make it return XHTML by setting the $xhtml parameter to TRUE
+// You can make it return XHTML by setting the $xhtml parameter to "true"

 $html = new HTML(true);
 ```